 It may be that this employee is simply a bad fit.
 That’s an unfortunate outcome and ultimately one that’s on you because you hired them.
 But it also could be that they don’t feel they have the necessary tools or training to do their job effectively and feel demoralized and unmotivated as a result.
 That’s another thing that’s on you, but it’s a situation you can fix with the right approach.

 If your underperforming sales team member says, “Sorry, this is who I am,” you have a decision on your hands.
 Hopefully, though, they are amenable to your desire to help them improve, and will work with you to come up with a solution, whether that means mentorship, more frequent check-ins, new tools or training, or any combination thereof.

-Once you have their cooperation and feel they are on board with making a change, lay out a roadmap for improvement and stick to it.
-By having clear objectives and a clear timeline, you accomplish two things: you empower your employee to improve, and you show that you are serious about the need for change.
+Once you have their cooperation and feel they are on board with making a change, layout a roadmap for improvement and stick to it.
+By having clear objectives and a clear timeline, you accomplish two things: you empower your employee to improve and show that you are serious about the need for change.